seigaalghi/majoo-pos/README.md

 ## How to run the project

+- Clone this project to your gopath folder `$GOPATH/github.com/seigaalghi/majoo-pos`
 - Create DB at your MYSQL DB.
 - Name the db as majoo or you can change the db name at .env file
 - Enter `go get` command at the terminal